mjgomsa/critical_computation/README.md

 ### Fruit Dodge:

-A basic dodging game, jump or crouch to avoid being hit by the fruits.
+A basic dodging game, jump or crouch to avoid being hit by the fruits. <br>
 Using bmoren's collide library that you can reference [here](https://github.com/bmoren/p5.collide2D)

 Click [here](https://mjgomsa.github.io/critical_computation/fruit_dodge/index.html) to play the game.